Habitat For Humanity Can’t Build Homes In The Bay Area Cheaply Enough For Lower-Income Buyers

-The current housing situation in the Bay Area, California, is proving to be a task that even the group Habitat for Humanity says it is failing to mend, reports the Mercury News.
+The current housing situation in the Bay Area of California is proving to be a task that even Habitat for Humanity says it is failing to mend, reports the Mercury News.

-Habitat for Humanity International (HFHI) is an international, non-governmental and nonprofit organization that was founded and has been in operation since 1976.
-The organization is devoted to building “simple, decent, and affordable” housing, and is a self described “Christian housing ministry.”
-The organization has addressed issues of poverty housing all over the word.
-And even this organization says that they “can’t raise money fast enough to cover the gap between what very low income residents can pay and the actual cost of providing homes” in the Bay Area, California.
-Even though the work is done with a slew of volunteers, the organization is still coming up short, and this is due to the housing crisis in the area.
+Habitat for Humanity International (HFHI) is an international, non-governmental, nonprofit organization that was founded in 1976.
+The organization is devoted to building “simple, decent, and affordable” housing, and is a self-described “Christian housing ministry.”
+The organization has addressed issues of low-income housing all over the world.

+Now, Habitat for Humanity says that they “can’t raise money fast enough to cover the gap between what very low income residents can pay and the actual cost of providing homes” in the Bay Area of California.
+Even though the work is done with a slew of volunteers, the organization is still coming up short — and this is allegedly due to the housing crisis in the area.

-According to Janice Jenson, the president and CEO of Habitat for Humanity East Bay and Silicon Valley, everything from the raw materials needed, such as wood and drywall, to real estate have soared over the past half decade.
-They are seeing the fastest rate in nearly six years as this material costs continue to climb, fighting against the organization’s efforts to help low income families.
+According to Janice Jenson — the President and CEO of Habitat for Humanity East Bay and Silicon Valley — the cost of everything from the raw materials needed, such as wood and drywall, to real estate has soared over the past half-decade.
+Jenson says that material costs continue to climb, fighting against the organization’s efforts to help low-income families.

 “If you look broadly at affordable housing, it’s never been more expensive than it is right now to build.”